paulsamuels/SBConstants/README.md

 # Sbconstants

-Generate a constants file by grabbing identifiers from storybaords in a project
+Generate a constants file by grabbing identifiers from storyboards in a project

 ## Installation